Thamaraikannan00011/Terraform/terraform_notes.md

 ## Disadvantages:

-a.
-Error prone process.
+1. Error prone process.
-b.
-Inconsistency.
+2. Inconsistency.
-c.
-More time required.
+3. More time required.
-d.
-Scaling challenges(adding new resources requires repeating manual process).
+4. Scaling challenges(adding new resources requires repeating manual process).
-e.
-Limited collaboration.
+5. Limited collaboration.
-f.
-No change tracking.
+6. No change tracking.
-g.
-Poor documentation(configuration exist only in peoples mind).
+7. Poor documentation(configuration exist only in peoples mind).

 # **TERRAFORM:**
 - Terraform is an open source Infrastructure as Code tool developed by Hashicrop.